shizhMSFT/nv2/docs/nv2/README.md

 sha256:3351c53952446db17d21b86cfe5829ae70f823aff5d410fbf09dff820a39ab55
 ```

 On successful verification, the `sha256` digest of the manifest is printed.
+Otherwise, `nv2` prints error messages and returns non-zero values.

 The command `nv2 verify` takes care of all signing methods.
 Since the original references of a manifest signed using `gpg` does not imply that it is signed by the domain owner, we should disable the `gpg` verification by setting the `--disable-gpg` option.